SyncfusionExamples/wpf-gridcontorl-clipboard-operations/README.md

-# WPF GridControl clipboard operations
+# How to Copy Selected Text from WPF GridControl to Clipboard (notepad or any other external sources)?

-This repository contains the samples which demonstrates various clipboard operation customization in [WPF GridControl](https://help.syncfusion.com/wpf/gridcontrol/overview).
+This repository contains the samples which demonstrates various clipboard operation customization in [WPF GridControl](https://www.syncfusion.com/wpf-controls/excel-like-grid).

 `GridControl` provides support for clipboard operations.
 You can cut or copy and paste data to or from grid to other external sources, like notepad, excel, etc.